iter8-tools/docs/docs/tutorials/integrations/slack.md

 6. Verify that the message has been sent after the experiment has completed.

 ??? note "Some variations and extensions of the `slack` task"
-    The default `slack` task [payload](https://raw.githubusercontent.com/iter8-tools/iter8/v0.14.5/charts/iter8/templates/_payload-slack.tpl) sends the entirety of the experiment report.
+    The default `slack` task [payload](https://raw.githubusercontent.com/iter8-tools/iter8/v0.14.5/charts/iter8/templates/_payload-slack.tpl) sends an experiment summary.

     However, you do not need to use the default payload.
 You can provide your own payload by overriding the default of the `payloadTemplateURL`.

-        For example, you can create a payload that selectively print out parts of the experiment report instead of the whole thing.

-        You can also use Slack's [Block Kit](https://api.slack.com/block-kit/building) in order to make your message more sophisticated.
+    For example, you can also use Slack's [Block Kit](https://api.slack.com/block-kit/building) to create more sophisticated messages.
 You can use markdown, create different sections, or add interactivity, such as buttons.